Modified date: September 11th, 2022

 After marking up your page with relevant schema or structured data code, you can use Google's structured data tools to validate your markup and see if your page supports rich results.

 I recommend exploring the structured data documentation provided by Google so you're aware of the possible ways to markup and optimize your content for rich results.

 With around 40% of web traffic coming from Google, understanding how to optimize your page content for search engines is extremely valuable.

 Follow the SEO content optimization tips above to maximize your site's visibility in search, achieve higher rankings, and generate more site traffic.

-Looking for affordable SEO services?
-Check out these reputable low-cost SEO plans.
+Looking for SEO services?
+Check out these reputable low-cost SEO packages.

 SEO Software Guides:

 - Best Small Business SEO Software